rhianeKobar/rhianeKobar/README.md

 <h2 id="About">About</h2>

-I'm a Full Stack Developer, UX Designer and I'm just finishing up the Maker's Academy bootcamp.
-It's been and intense experience yet incredibly rewarding and fulfilling.
-I'm super excited to work on/contribute to new/existing projects that help me strengthen and expand my skillset.
+I'm a Frontend (almost fullstack) developer, UX Designer and I've just finished the Maker's Academy bootcamp.
+It's been an intense experience yet incredibly rewarding and fulfilling.
+I'm super excited to work on/contribute to new/existing projects that help me strengthen and expand my skillset and meet other enthusiastic tech people.

 Put me to work on anything (*ethical*).
 Especially interested in open source, sustainability, accessibility, AI, communication, data analysis, gaming, security, mobile, transport and education.